Skip to content

 Light and Dark pseudo selectors

 We've also made a slight quality of life improvement to the CSS, by adding :light and :dark pseudo selectors.
-This allows you to change styles depending on whether you have dark mode enabled or not.
+This allows you to change styles depending on whether the app is currently using a light or dark theme.

 This was possible before, just a little verbose.
 Here's how you would do it in 0.37.0: